Pierce Atwood Receives Firmwide Rankings by 2017 Chambers and Partners

-Chambers and Partners, a prominent publisher of law firm rankings, continues to award its highest rankings to Pierce Atwood and its attorneys in Chambers USA 2016.
+Chambers and Partners, a prominent publisher of law firm rankings, continues to award its highest rankings to Pierce Atwood LLP and its attorneys in Chambers USA 2017.

-Pierce Atwood is the only law firm in Maine to receive number one rankings in all six practice areas evaluated in the state – Corporate/M&A, Energy & Natural Resources, Environment, Labor & Employment, Litigation, and Real Estate – and the only Maine firm with an international presence and ranking in Chambers’ Global Guide.
+Pierce Atwood is the only firm in Maine to receive number one rankings in all six practice areas evaluated in the state and the only Maine-based law firm with lawyers ranked in Chambers’ Global Guide: Randy Rich for Energy & Natural Resources, and Robert Stier for his IP work in Sweden.

-Litigation: General Commercial – Maine (Band 1): The team is called a “distinguished commercial litigation group, acting for an enviable roster of clients across a diverse range of sectors, including healthcare, energy, manufacturing, retail, and financial services.
-Recognized for its strengths in antitrust and IP disputes and possesses additional expertise in white-collar crime and government investigations.”
-Chambers sources state, "They're very knowledgeable, are good on strategy, have sound judgment, and get good outcomes."
+Litigation: General Commercial – Maine (Band 1): The team is called “A market-leading commercial litigation group, acting for an enviable roster of clients across a diverse range of sectors, including healthcare, energy, manufacturing, retail and financial services.
+Recognized for its strengths in IP, antitrust and energy litigation.
+Possesses additional experience in class action cases and appellate proceedings and is regularly sought for professional liability defense by lawyers and law firms.”
+Chambers sources state, "They have very smart lawyers at a great price – one of the greatest bargains out there.
+They are good lawyers and get excellent results - I'm surprised they still only charge Maine/New England rates!"

 Real Estate – Maine (Band 1): The team “maintains an excellent reputation in the real estate market, with substantial strength across acquisition, leasing, financing, and development work.
 Also routinely sought after for its counsel on land use and title matters.
 Offers strengths across a wide range of sectors, including education, healthcare and energy.”
-“Chambers sources state, "They are very focused and very client-driven.
-They provide business-oriented answers, and are proactive and efficient.
-They're brilliant!"
+“Chambers sources state, "They are a leading firm in the area.
+They have very talented people there."

-Litigation – Rhode Island (Band 2): Called “an excellent litigation group acting for both plaintiff and defendant clients.
-Cases traverse a range of areas, including product liability, insurance coverage, and intellectual property.
+Litigation: General Commercial – Rhode Island (Band 2): Called “An excellent litigation group acting for both plaintiff and defendant clients.
+Cases cover a range of areas, including product liability, ERISA, UCC litigation and IP.
 Noted for its capabilities in class action matters.
-Maintains an excellent reputation for its expertise in construction-related litigation.”
-Chambers sources state, "The service is excellent.
-They're one of the best firms I have worked with,” and, "I would recommend them without question and I'm proud to do so.
-They were very helpful to me."
+Maintains an excellent reputation for its expertise in construction-related litigation.
+Chambers sources state, "They’ve been excellent, especially in construction litigation.
+Good guidance and good support.”

-Corporate/Commercial – New Hampshire (Band 3): Recognized as a “well-regarded firm that acts for both large-scale organizations and private individuals.
-Specialist expertise in venture capital matters and securities offerings.”
+Corporate/Commercial – New Hampshire (Band 3): Recognized as “A well-regarded firm that acts for both large-scale organizations and private individuals.
+Specialist expertise in venture capital investments and securities transactions.
+Increasingly active in advising both issuers and underwriters on public offerings.”
+Chambers sources state, “This is my go-to regional firm, it's a very strong, full-service team that provides great value for money and really practical advice."

 - Brian Rayback: Environment